 INTERNATIONAL CONFERENCE, University of Oregon, PORTLAND, April 5-6, 2019.

-This interdisciplinary conference, which I am organizing as part of SLOW LAB, will explore the aesthetic dimensions of gentrification in the present era of accelerated urbanism.
+This interdisciplinary conference, which I am organizing as part of the UO SLOW LAB, will explore the aesthetic dimensions of gentrification in the present era of accelerated urbanism.

 Gentrification is reshaping cities worldwide, resulting in seductive spaces and exclusive communities that aspire to innovation, creativity, sustainability, and technological sophistication.
 Gentrification is also contributing to growing social-spatial division and urban inequality and precarity.
 In a time of escalating housing crisis and unaffordable cities, scholars speak of eco-gentrification, techno-gentrification, super-gentrification, and planetary-gentrification to describe the different forms and scales of involuntary displacement occurring in vulnerable communities in response to current patterns of development and the hype-driven discourses of the creative city, smart city, and sustainable city.